Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Types of intangible assets

-1. Intellectual property : Includes patents, trademarks, copyrights and industrial designs.
+1. Intellectual Property : Includes patents, trademarks, copyrights and industrial designs.

 3. Trademarks : Includes trade names, logos and slogans.

-4. Customer relations : Contracts and relationships established with customers.
+4. Customer Relations : Contracts and relationships established with customers.

 5. Trade secrets : Confidential information that provides a competitive advantage.